SwifterSwift/SwifterSwift/README.md

 ## How cool is this?

-Swifter Swift is a library of over 150 properties and methods, designed to extend Swift's functionality and productivity, staying faithful to the original design manual.
+Swifter Swift is a library of over 150 properties and methods, designed to extend Swift's functionality and productivity, staying faithful to the original design guidelines of swift 3.
 Here are some examples:

 #### Array Extensions (14)